dprint/dprint-intellij/README.md

   that may be stopping your file from being formatted.

 This plugin uses a long-running process known as the `editor-service`.
-If you change your `dprint.json` file outside of IntelliJ or dprint is not formatting as expected, run the `Restart dprint` action or in `Preferences` -> `Tools` -> `dprint` click the `Restart` button.
-This will force the editor service to close down and restart.
+If you change your `dprint.json` file outside of IntelliJ or dprint is not formatting as expected, run the `Restart dprint` action.
+If you need to reset all settings to defaults, use the `Reset to Defaults` button in `Preferences` -> `Tools` -> `dprint`.
+This will reset all configuration values and restart the editor service.

+The plugin supports both dprint schema v4 and v5 and will automatically detect the appropriate version based on your dprint installation.

 Please report any issues with this Intellij plugin to the [github repository](https://github.com/dprint/dprint-intellij/issues).